RecraftedS/Pinguino/readme.md

 ##  Permissions

-You can do whatever you want with game; you can mod it, make videos about it, stream it, meme it, distribute or sell mods, and basically anyhting else that comes to mind. just make to give the boi a little credit (a link would be nice)
+You can do whatever you want with this game: you can mod it, make videos about it, stream it, meme it, distribute mods, just make to give the boi a little credit (a link would be nice)

 ## Where to Play